False advertising: Subliminal advertising

 In subliminal advertising, products (or ideas) are advertised to consumers without their knowledge.
 Its purpose is to induce a consumer to buy an advertised item while they are unaware that they are being influenced into making a purchase.
 This form of advertising exploits a consumer's sub-limenal state.

 Regulation and enforcement

 United States

 The United States federal government regulates advertising through the Federal Trade Commission (FTC) with truth-in-advertising laws and enables private litigation through a number of laws, most significantly the Lanham Act (trademark and unfair competition).
+Specifically, under Section 43(a), false advertising is an actionable civil claim.
+Therefore, a party successful in a suit may be awarded damages or may be entitled to injunctive relief.
+In order to bring a false advertising claim, it is imperative that the plaintiff demonstrate that the defendant actually made false/misleading statement to their own or another's product, that at least a tendency to deceive a large amount of the intended audience was present, and that there was a likelihood of injury to the plaintiff, among other reasons.

 The goal is prevention rather than punishment, reflecting the difference between civil and criminal law.
 A typical remedy is ordering an advertiser to stop its illegal acts, or to include disclosure of additional information which eliminates potentially-deceptive material.
 Corrective advertising may be mandated, but no fines or prison time is imposed except for the rare instances where an advertiser refuses to stop despite an order to do so.

+The state governments General Business Law § 349 covers an essential part of the false advertisement regulation including "Deceptive acts or practices in the conduct of any business, trade or commerce or in the furnishing of any service in this state are hereby declared unlawful."
+In the Chimienti v.
+Wendy's Int'l, LLC Case the plaintiff failed to demonstrate that he suffered injury and did not sufficiently allege that the advertisements were materially misleading, so the claims were dismissed under the New York General Business Law.
+"For a claim to be considered a cause of action to recover damages pursuant to General Business Law § 349 has three elements: first, that the challenged act or practice was consumer-oriented; second, that it was misleading in a material way; and third, that the plaintiff suffered injury as a result of the deceptive act."